In what cases can a child be considered a dependent for the HAR?

 Everything overpayment must be refunded.

-Between 6 and 16 years old
+Between 6 and 16 years

-- It opens straight to family benefits
+- It opens straight family benefits

 - It is your effective and permanent responsibility